vercel/resumable-stream/docs/interfaces/Subscriber.md

 # Interface: Subscriber

 A Redis-like subscriber.
-Designed to be compatible with clients from the `redis` package.
+Designed to be compatible with clients from both the `redis` and `ioredis` packages.

 ## Properties